 Emergency Contact Information

-- We know you fill out and return many forms at the beginning of the year, and we appreciate your prompt response.
-Please remember to notify us of any change in emergency, home or work numbers throughout the year.
+We know you fill out and return many forms at the beginning of the year, and we appreciate your prompt response when sending.
+Please remember to notify us of any changes in emergency, home or work numbers throughout the year.
 It is critical that we have accurate information in order to reach you quickly in the event of an emergency.

 School Social Worker

-We have a full-time social worker, Ms. Catherine Ricchetti.
-The purpose of a school social work program at this level is to provide support to children, and to parents, in order for students to reach their full potential.
+At Lynnwood, we are fortunate to have a full-time social worker.
+Our school social worker is Ms. Catherine Ricchetti.
+The purpose of a school social work program at this level is to provide support to children and to parents, in order for students to reach their full potential.

 The Lynnwood cafeteria is a place to learn and practice socialization skills as well as skills for eating in public.

-- Parent lunchroom guests are welcome to sign-in with at the Main Office and join their children for lunch, beginning in October.
-(This provides time for students to acclimate and learn lunchroom expectations and routines.)
-Guests are asked to limit their visits to no more than once per month.
-(Our cafeteria capacity is limited.)
+- Beginning in October, parent / guardians lunchroom guests are welcome to sign in at the main office and join their children for lunch (this provides time for students to acclimate and learn lunchroom expectations and routines).
+Guests are asked to limit their visits to no more than once per month as our cafeteria capacity is limited.*

 - Please do not share food with or lend money to a child other than your own.